 Further important debuts followed, including the Royal Philharmonic and Turku Philharmonic orchestras, the Fondazione Arena di Verona Orchestra in Italy, and the Ulster Orchestra in a live BBC broadcast.
 Kluxen’s work in the operatic field continued to flourish, with a Berlin debut conducting Die Zauberflöte at Komische Oper, and highly acclaimed performances of Ariadne auf Naxos with the Arctic Opera and Philharmonic in Norway.

 In 17/18, Kluxen conducts the season opening concert at the Norrköping Symphony, and follows with return visits to the Trondheim Symphony and Turku Philharmonic.
-The season also sees Kluxen’s debuts with the Manchester Camerata and Tasmanian Symphony Orchestra.
+The season also sees Kluxen’s debuts with the Manchester Camerata, Tasmanian Symphony Orchestra and Auckland Philharmonia.

 Born in 1981 in Copenhagen to Danish-German parents, Christian Kluxen’s connections with his home country maintain a meaningful place in his career; he has worked extensively throughout Denmark, making his Danish National Symphony debut in 2013, and maintains regular relationships with the Copenhagen Philharmonic, South Denmark Philharmonic and Odense Symphony.
 In early 2017, he returned to the Aarhus Symphony to conduct performances of Die Fledermaus.